 EDUC 539 Elementary Graduation Internship Seminar (1 credit)

 EDUC 540 Initial Licensure Internship (12 credits)*

-*Students must pass the Reading for Virginia Educators (RVE), Virginia Communication and Literacy Assessment (VCLA) and the required Praxis II exam for the endorsement prior to beginning
+*Students must pass the Reading for Virginia Educators (RVE), Virginia Communication and Literacy Assessment (VCLA) and the required Praxis II exam for the endorsement prior to beginning their fifth year.

 and one of the specialization seminars:

 EDUC 523 English Language Learners Specialization (4 credits)

 EDUC 526 Mathematics Specialization (4 credits)

 NOTE: Field experiences are embedded in the following courses: EDUC 203, 303, 305, 371, 373, 388, MATH 204, EDUC 510, 514, and 530.